xianmobilelab/TW_Keynote/README.md

 ## Color Palettes

 You could find these color palettes in your keynote.
-It include ThoughtWorks official color palettes and so on.
+It include Thoughtworks official color palettes and so on.

 ![Keynote Color Palettes](/Color_Palettes/TW_color_palettes.png)
 ![Morandi Color Palettes](/Color_Palettes/Morandi_color_palettes.png)